modio/modio-unity/README.md

 ### Syncing Purchases with Steam
 > [!NOTE]
-> Setup token pack SKUs from your game's mod.io website dashboard by navigating to `Admin -> Monetization -> Manage SKUs`.
+> Setup virtual currency pack SKUs from your game's mod.io website dashboard by navigating to `Admin -> Monetization -> Manage SKUs`.

 > [!NOTE]
 > > The GetUserWalletBalanceExample function creates a wallet for the user the first time it is called so this must be called before any sync entitlements calls.

-Once you have setup SKUs for your users to purchase tokens through Steam, you can sync these purchases with the mod.io server using the `SyncEntitlments()` method.
+Once you have setup SKUs for your users to purchase virtual currency packs through Steam, you can sync these purchases with the mod.io server using the `SyncEntitlments()` method.

-After a user purchases a token pack on Steam, calling `SyncEntitlements()` will consume the purchased item, and add those tokens to the user's wallet.
+After a user purchases a virtual currency pack on Steam, calling `SyncEntitlements()` will consume the purchased item, and add those credits to the user's wallet.
 Below is a very simple example of how to use the method:

 > [!WARNING]
 > It is highly recommended that you call `SyncEntitlements()` after any successful external purchase.